SusanneJandl/bachelors_thesis/chapters/3-background.typ

 It is not necessary to fine-tune the text generation model for the specific topic, as the information is provided by the vector store.

 A combination of using a fine-tuned model with RAG can improve the results even further but will decrease the flexibility of the system.
-When using a text generation model without specific fine-tuning on the topic, it is easy to replace the vector store and use the same system for different topics or just update information.
+When using a text generation model without specific fine-tuning on the topic, it is easy to replace the vector store and use the same system for different topics or update information.

 Due to the huge amount of available AI models for text generation, it can be very tricky to find the one that fits best for the specific purpose.
-In  _@subsec:textgen #titles.textgen _the models used in this thesis are introduced.
+In _@subsec:textgen #titles.textgen _ the models used in this thesis are introduced.

-Using RAG for chatbots brings several advantages.
-Information retrieval and text generation are separated, which results in a very flexible system.
-The information can be updated without the need to retrain the text-generation model.
-The vector store and retrieval can be used with any text-generation model.
-Fine-tuning of a pre-trained model is not necessary.
+RAG presents two main advantages over fine-tuning a pre-trained model.
+Fine-tuning requires a labeled dataset, which can be expensive to build, and a fine-tuned model is prone to outdated knowledge.
+Instead a RAG model can continuously accesses and retrieve up-to-date information. #cite(<Chaudhary:2024>)

 == #titles.AImodels <sec:AImodels>